Mumbra: Illegal Immigration

 Local authorities have flagged the issue of undocumented illegal immigrants settling in the region, more than 2 lakh fake voter ID applications were submitted across the wider Thane–Kalyan belt.
 In December 2020, the Anti‑Terrorism Squad (Maharashtra) (ATS) busted a major immigration racket operating in Mumbra.
 An agent based in Kausa-Mumbra was arrested for preparing fake Indian passports and identity cards for Bangladeshi nationals, implicating the area as a base for document-fraud networks facilitating illegal stay.

-Foods

-There are several local restaurants serving different types of foods ranging from Mughlai, Real (Traditional) Chinese, Italian, Grill and Arabic foods.
-There are many The prices are very reasonable.
-The increasing quality and range of foods is attracting people from neighboring towns of Navi Mumbai, Kalwa, Diwa and Dombivli.
-Among other foods, Biryani, Grills and Shawarmas are most famous.

-Industry and Business

-Mumbra is primarily a residential area but has a fair share of industry as well in some parts.
-The Mek Company Area (near the police station) is an approved small industrial area with tax benefits.
-Medium scale industries include some units in the Kausa Sheel belt of Mumbra include chemical units, alkyl units, mechanical parts, and many industries set up in the area.
-Medium to large scale industry includes a plant of the Bharat Group, a private-public undertaking company which makes gears or automobile companies and many more.
-The shipbuildingindustry of Mumbra; it is the oldest industry in Mumbra.
-Ships (medium barges up to 4500 tons and supply and tugboats) are made and repaired in Mumbra.

 Transport

 Bus service is available through the Thane Municipal Transport (TMT) and Navi Mumbai Municipal Transport (NMMT).

 Rail service is available at the Mumbra railway station on Central line, also called as mainline.
-Mumbra is 29 km from the Mumbai airport.
+Mumbra is 29 km from the Chhatrapati Shivaji Maharaj International Airport.

-The main source of Transport in Mumbra is the Auto-Rickshaw.
-Mumbra didn't have any bus starting from Mumbra railway station and hence Auto-Rickshaws was the only possible conveyance.
+The main source of Transport in Mumbra is the Auto rickshaw.
+Mumbra didn't have any bus starting from Mumbra railway station and hence Auto rickshaw was the only possible conveyance.

-But now, TMT Thane Municipal Transport runs a bus service starting from Mumbra Railway Station to Bharat Gears Company.
+But now, Thane Municipal Transport runs a bus service starting from Mumbra railway station to Bharat Gears Company.

 State transport (MSRTC) operate regular bus service between Panvel, Bhiwandi, and Shil Phata.